A Coordinated, Collaborative Approach to DDoS Mitigation

 Stopping modern-day DDoS attacks requires the collaboration of enterprises, governments and in-cloud managed security service providers.
 To help facilitate collaboration and address this complex, growing problem, Arbor Networks created the Cloud Signaling Coalition (CSC).

-In the cloud, the powerful combination of Arbor Networks SP—used for pervasive network visibility and threat detection—along with the SP Threat Management System (or “TMS”)—used for surgical mitigation of DDoS attacks—offers the ideal solution for in-cloud DDoS protection.
+In the cloud, the powerful combination of Arbor Networks SP — used for pervasive network visibility and threat detection — along with the TMS — used for surgical mitigation of DDoS attacks — offers the ideal solution for in-cloud DDoS protection.

 For the network perimeter, Arbor Networks APS protects the availability of services from application-layer attacks.